 Without the Citi Prestige card, I’d have to pick up the Citi Premier Card if I wanted to keep collecting ThankYou points in any serious numbers…but I’m struggling to find a compelling reason to do that.

 The Citi Premier card is a perfectly acceptable credit card which offers 3 points/dollar on all travel (including at gas stations), 2 points/dollar at restaurants and 2 points/dollar on entertainment…but there’s not much there that I can’t get with one of the cards I already hold so why pay another $95 annual fee?

-With my current credit card portfolio, I can earn…
+With my current card portfolio, I can earn…

-- 5 points/dollar on airfare – Amex Platinum Card
+- 5 points/dollar on airfare – Platinum Card® from American Express

 - 3 points/dollar on all other travel (not gas stations) – Chase Sapphire Reserve

 - 3 points/dollar on worldwide dining – Chase Sapphire Reserve